openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 bubble image identifies posts that start discussions.

 .. image:: ../../../shared/building_and_running_chapters/Images/Post_types_in_list.png
- :alt: The list of posts with images identifying questions and discussions
+ :alt: The list of posts with images identifying questions and discussions.

 If you have any difficulty deciding which type of post you want to add, think about whether you want to get concrete information (a question) or start an